jbhender/CSCAR_Workshops/R_by_Example/func_prog_dplyr/README.md

 1. Start simple and don't be afraid to do some of the work outside of the function.

-1. Use the `_at` scoped variant of dplyr verbs, e.g. `summarize_at` or `mutate_at` to pass columns to operate on as character vectors.
+1. (Deprecated) Use the `_at` scoped variant of dplyr verbs, e.g. `summarize_at` or `mutate_at` to pass columns to operate on as character vectors.
 Use the "lambda function" formulation of `.funs` if you need to make use of auxillary variables (such as weights).

+1. Use `across()` to pass columns to operate on as character vectors.

 1. Use `.data[!!var]` to access a specific variable using a character string.

-1. Use base R where needed, keeping in mind that tibbles/data.frames are lists.
+1. Use base R where needed, keeping in mind that tibbles are data.frames and data.frames are lists.

 1. Use `!!new_var :=` to name a new variable using a length one character vector `new_var`.

-1. Use "quosures" and quasi-quotations as a last resort, see `vignette('programming', package = 'dplyr')`.
-Personally, I avoid this outside the use of `.data[!!var]`.
+1. Use "quosures" and quasi-quotations as a last resort;
+   see `vignette('programming', package = 'dplyr')`.
+   Generally, I personally avoid this outside the use of `.data[!!var]`.